-Businesses looking to securely backup their sensitive data to protect against data loss and ransomware attacks typically look for a full suite backup solution that implements cloud infrastructure.
-Automated backups, remote monitoring and file access, and encryption are key components to evaluate when choosing a suitable backup solution.
-One such solution on the market is Carbonite Backup which can perform file-level backups from individual computers and servers to the cloud.
+Businesses looking to securely back up their sensitive data to protect against data loss and ransomware attacks typically look for a full-suite backup solution that implements cloud infrastructure.
+Automated backups, remote monitoring, and file access, and encryption are key components to evaluate when choosing a suitable backup solution.
+One such solution on the market is Carbonite Backup, which can perform file-level backups from individual computers and servers to the cloud.

 The table below shows how the two backup solutions compare.

 |Backup to Carbonites cloud.||Backup to your own cloud giving you total control of your files.|

 |Mitigates ransomware by restoring data.||Prevents ransomware from infecting backups as well as giving the option to restore corrupted data.|

 |Image backup and Bare metal restore.||Bare metal backup and restore as well as various other similar plugins.|